 Come Together at Temple Sinai

-Temple Sinai is more than a synagogue community; it is your spiritual home.
-You are among many warm and wonderful people who make up our congregation.
-Whether at lifecycle moments, learning opportunities, prayer, celebration, or Tikkun Olam (repairing the world) programs, Temple Sinai has a place for you!
+Temple Sinai is more than just a synagogue; it’s your spiritual home where you’re among many warm, wonderful, and supportive people who make up our community.
+Whether at lifecycle moments, learning opportunities, during prayer, celebrations, Sinai Connections groups or Tikkun Olam programs, Temple Sinai has a place for you!

 For nearly 70 years, Temple Sinai has been recognized as one of the most vibrant and innovative Jewish congregations in the Toronto area.
-Today, that legacy continues with our welcoming and inclusive approach to building community, which is firmly rooted in Jewish tradition.
+Today, that legacy continues with our welcoming and inclusive approach to building community, which is firmly rooted in Jewish traditions and values.
 Your renewed commitment to our community is greatly appreciated.

 Benefits of Membership